Logic Diagrams

 Key Points:

-• Used to document safety logic in SRS.
+• Used to document safety logic.

 • Some simple facilities do not use logic diagrams and use a combination of a MIL and a Functional Narrative.